 And here's more good news – when your future customer is connecting to you in new ways, when you're respecting their commitment and fulfilling it with your best work, you'll see that you are both getting something out of the relationship.
 They're not just giving you money for your art – they are enjoying the relationship.
 They are delighting in knowing you.

-This pathway of connection comes up pretty often in Flight Plan sessions – if you're feeling scrambly about launching your book or writing your newsletter, it's likely that your pathway isn't clear (to you or your people).
+If you're feeling scrambly about launching your book or writing your newsletter, it's likely that your pathway isn't clear (to you or your people).
 Finding time to make your art and connect is often as simple as clarifying your connection path and making it obvious to readers.

 May 2014 update: You can now learn how to build your Customer Path!